dimadem/aisoup/README.md

 In this course, we will cover the main technologies for interacting with AI tools.

+---

+The course can be run on Windows, Linux, and Mac.

+To initialize the project:
+- Ensure you have Python installed (version 3.12 or later)
+- Make sure Bash is installed on your system.

+Run the setup script:
+- ./setup.sh

+---

 Tools Used:
 - Anthropic API
 - ChromaDB
 - Evidently

-To initialize the project:
-- Run ./setup.sh
-- Place the API key in the .env file
-- Open the project in the course folder
+---

 Things to do:
 1. Text